×

 1. Sugary drinks: Beverages high in added sugars, such as sodas, fruit juices and sweetened iced teas, can contribute to weight gain and inflammation, potentially exacerbating arthritis symptoms.

 2. Alcohol: Excessive alcohol consumption can lead to dehydration, which may increase joint discomfort.
-Moreover, alcohol can interact with certain arthritis medications and may have a negative impact on overall health.
+Moreover, alcohol can interact with certain arthritis medications and may hurt overall health.

 3. Energy drinks: Energy drinks often contain high levels of caffeine and sugar, which can potentially lead to inflammation and increased joint pain.
 They may also interfere with sleep patterns, which can affect overall well-being.